 Life in a small space can go from organized to cluttered mess in a New York minute.
-Organization is even more important now that we live in a space less than 120 square feet.
-Whether you’re living in a large RV, small camper van, tiny home or a studio apartment, these 10 RV hacks will help you stay organized in a small space.
+RV organization is even more important when living in a small camper like a Class B RV.
+Optimizing space and staying organized can be challenging.
+Whether you’re in a large RV or a small camper, these 10 RV organization hacks will ensure your space stays clutter-free without breaking the bank.

 Repurpose that extra canvas bag into a shoe bag.
 Joe and I take our shoes off when we’re inside the camper van.
 We found the best way to keep shoes out of the way is to put them in a bag by the entrance.
 You can keep the bag on the ground or hang it on sturdy hooks.

 Our second RV organization tip is to use a tension rod to hang paper towels, hand towels, or kitchen towels.
 We use a 24 inch tension rod in the kitchen to hang a roll of paper towels.
 There’s also plenty of room leftover for a kitchen towel.

 Hooks are handy when it comes to organizing keys or little trinkets.
 We have a variety of damage free hooks we use to keep things organized.
 The small hooks are also good for hanging photos/postcards throughout the space.

 Regardless of how much storage space our camper provides, we practice space saving by rolling our clothes.
 Joe is able to fit 5 pairs of jeans, 3 pairs of convertible pants, 2 pairs of shorts inside a cabinet that’s 10’ tall, 19 1/2’ wide, 11’ deep at the bottom and 4 1/2’ deep on top.